 NOTE—Though the transmission of a WUR Beacon frame might be delayed because of CSMA deferrals, subsequent WUR Beacon frames are scheduled at the undelayed nominal WUR beacon period. (#886)

+If dot11MultiBSSIDImplemented is false, a WUR AP shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have negotiated WUR power management service (see 30.7 (WUR power management procedure)). (#2604)

-A WUR AP shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have requested WUR power management service (see 30.7 (WUR power management procedure)). (#830)
+If dot11MultiBSSIDImplemented is true, the WUR AP with BSSID equal to the transmitted BSSID in a multiple BSSID set (see 11.10.14 Multple BSSID set) shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have negotiated WUR power management service to any members in the multiple BSSID set (see 30.7 (WUR power management procedure)). (#2604)

+(#830)

 Maintaining TSF Timer Synchronization with WUR Beacon frame(#108)